 One of the other signs of addiction that I’d like to discuss has to do with consequences.
 Much more often than not, your personal life will start to slip.
 You might see changes in your behavior, how your friendships and family relationships are evolving, and your work life changing.
 If you find that you’re lying to conceal your behavior, you might be addicted.

 Now, if your parents absolutely hate video games but you want to enjoy them every once in a while, you may have to lie.
 This doesn’t mean you have an addiction, so you have to be smart in your analysis of your own life.
 However, whenever an addict knows they’re engaging in unhealthy or bad behavior they’ll always try to hide it and lie to cover it up.

 We shouldn’t condone this lying, but with the attitude and atmosphere we as a society have created, it’s hard for an addict to feel like they have a choice.
 We’ve created a negative outlook, stereotyping and misjudging people for their addictions.
 Don’t let this scare you.
-If you think you might be addicted to something and are finding commonality with some of the things in this article, I recommend taking this accurate addiction quiz.
+If you think you might be addicted to something and are finding commonality with some of the things in this article, I recommend enrolling in a holistic mental health treatment center.

 How to Spot and Help an Addict